Employment Law Attorney Robert A. McLaughlin, APC

 We are experienced advocates for employees.
 We have a record of success in fighting violations of employment law.
 We have successfully used the legal system to consistently get results for clients.

-At McLaughlin & Sanchez, our only interest is in protecting the rights of workers.
+At Robert A. McLaughlin, APC, our only interest is in protecting the rights of workers.
 We only represent employees, not employers.
 If an employer has violated your rights, can be your voice.
 We can help you get the justice and compensation you rightfully deserve.

 "How do employers violate the rights of workers?"